opendatateam/udata/docs/getting-started.md

 THEME = 'gouvfr'
 ```

-udata-front uses the same virtualenv as udata.
-You can activate it from your udata-front directory if it’s not the case anymore.
+cdata uses the same virtualenv as udata.
+You can activate it from your cdata directory if it’s not the case anymore.

 ```shell
 cd $UDATA_WORKSPACE/udata